Rajpratik71/Mininet-wiki/FAQ.md

 ### Help!
 The VM console screen is blank

 First, select the VM console window.
-Second, press a key like `A` or `return` a few times - see if anything appeasr.
+Second, press a key like `A` or `return` a few times - see if any text appears.
 If nothing happens, try switching to a different Linux console using `control``alt``F1`` through `control``alt``F7`.

 Note: On a Mac laptop using VMware Fusion, you may need to type `fn``control``option``F1`, since the `F1` key controls brightness by default.